 • The 3-point harness with a T-shield – as the name suggests, this type is using a T-shaped center part that’s supposed to draw the straps over the kid’s shoulders.
 The “T” will then buckle into the seat at the crotch area, which is easily done and very simple to use.
 This type of restraint isn’t appropriate for infants whose heads aren’t clearing the T-shield.
 It shouldn’t be more than chest-high when it is fastened.

-• The 3-point harness with an overhead shield – This triangular or T-shaped shield is supposed to swing down over the baby’s head, thus drawing the straps over its shoulders.
+• The 3-point harness with an overhead shield – This triangular or T-shaped shield is supposed to swing down over the baby’s head, drawing the straps over its shoulders.
 The third strap will buckle the shield at the crotch area, with some models being adjustable and allowing you to tighten them (for smaller children) or loosen them (if the clothing is bulky).
-This type fits properly once the shield is at the kid’s chest level.
+This type fits adequately when the shield is at the kid’s chest level.

 THE TETHER ATTACHMENT

 This is a must.
 The tether would be the strap that connects the car seat’s top to your vehicle’s anchor (all cars, light trucks, and minivans are required to install these anchors ever since 2000).
-If you already own an older baby car seat, it’s quite possible that you can still purchase a tether kit from its manufacturer, but buying a new model that already has this attachment is always the wiser decision.
+If you own an older baby car seat, it’s possible that you can still purchase a tether kit from its manufacturer.
+But, buying a new model that already has this attachment is always the wiser decision.
 Your kid’s safety certainly shouldn’t be compromised by a seat that’s outdated or even damaged.

 One thing is sure – your beloved child will have a much comfier experience if he or she is surrounded by the plush, soft pads around the head and the back.
 If there’s still too much space between the kid’s body and the chair, you should tuck some rolled-up blankets around the kid, for added support (be careful not to add blankets under or behind the child – just around).